bihealth/sodar-server/docs_manual/source/admin_settings.rst

 ``SHEETS_IGV_OMIT_VCF``
     VCF file name suffixes to omit from study shortcuts and IGV session generation.
+``SHEETS_IRODS_TICKET_HOSTS``
+    List of host names or IP addresses to be used as default allowed hosts for iRODS access tickets.
+If no value is given, no restrictions are applied.
+The restriction can be overridden by a project-specific setting and/or a ticket-specific value.
 ``SHEETS_API_FILE_EXISTS_RESTRICT``
     Restrict access to ``SampleDataFileExistsAPIView`` to users with the role of project guest or above in any category or project.
 Recommended for instances